tech-n-code/tech-n-code/README.md

 # Hi there 👋 My name is Will Franceschini.

 I am a passionate junior full-stack software engineer, graduate of Galvanize's 18-week coding bootcamp.
-I love all-things-tech and would love to collaborate in the areas of data visualization, data science, and perhaps AI!
+I love all-things-tech and would be interested in collaborating in the areas of data visualization, data science, and perhaps AI!

 ## I'm always working on improving my skills in...